beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ## Getting started

 First, click the **Deploy to Begin** button below.
 This starts the process of authorizing Begin with your GitHub account.
-(You may be prompted to log in to GitHub, and/or be asked to create a Begin username.)
+(You may be prompted to log in to GitHub, and be asked to create a Begin username.)

 [![Deploy to Begin](https://static.begin.com/deploy-to-begin.svg)](https://begin.com/apps/create?template=https://github.com/begin-examples/node-scheduled)